Melia88/student-workbook/src/reflections/wk2/quiz2.md

 What index is the pineapple's current position?
 How do you know?
 <!-- enter you answer in the space below -->
 ```
+Pineapple is in index 2 because apple is in index 0 and banana is in index 1.
+This is an array and every array starts at 0.

 ```
 **5.** With these two objects: